 Summer Mine Tour and Gold Panning

 The normal season for tours being offered is between June and September, but make sure to check the website before heading out.
 Plenty of free parking is available on site, and the Summit Stage bus also stops nearby on the Boreas Pass Loop.
-The tour is recommended for people 6 years old and older, and it is suggested to bring closed toe shoes and a warm layer of clothing as the mine tends to be cooler than ground temperature.
+The tour is recommended for people 6 years old and older.

 Make sure not to miss this illustrious slice of American history at the Washington Gold and Silver Mine.
-Those who visit are sure to leave with a new perspective on our past and appreciation for the natural resources and precious metals that drove one of the most exciting eras of our recent history.
+Those who visit are sure to leave with a new perspective on our past and an appreciation for the natural resources and precious metals that drove one of the most exciting eras of our recent history.

 Details